Catchin' It Early: Figurin' Out HIV Signs in Women

 Early testing and diagnosisChecking out your health status and getting a head start on any necessary care.

-4. Keepin’ up with the latest on this health issue, how it’s transmitted, and how to avoid it is crucial.
-Knowledge is our secret tool, empowerin’ us ladies to make wise choices about our intimate lives.
+4. Keepin’ up with the latest on this issue, how it’s transmitted, and how to avoid it is crucial.
+Knowledge is our secret tool, empowerin’ us to make wise choices about our intimate lives.

 The Importance of Routine Testing